StefanoMacina/SocketServerTester/README.md

-# Java Socket Client
+# Java Socket Server

-This project implements a Java client that connects to a server on port 5000, sends a request, and waits for a response.
-If the connection fails, the client will attempt to reconnect up to 10 times with a delay of 2 seconds between each attempt.
+This is a Java-based socket single thread server application with a GUI built using Swing.
+It listens for client connections, processes incoming messages, and sends responses back to the client.
+The server can be started and stopped via the GUI, and all activities are logged in real-time.

 ## Requirements